Elements-Agency/benjaminjyoung/content/artwork/northern-cardinal/index.md

 ### Inspiration ###

+{{< img src="reference.webp" width="250px" height="259px" class="floatright" gallery="progress" alt="Photo of a Northern Male Red Cardinal" title="A Northern Male Cardinal" link="reference.jpg" >}}

 The inspiration came to me one morning, after watching a Cardinal eat some seed I had left out on my back patio.
+I'm not a fan of birds, but males like these are certainly beautiful, but very hostile and territorial.
+Their color especially vibrant contrasted against the snowy winter setting.
+The Northern Cardinal is also Ohio's state bird, which is where I was born and grew up at.
+Even the [local school where I currently reside](https://www.sandyvalleylocal.org), has a Cardinal Mascot.

 [Buy the Painting >](#purchase)